NICHD-BSPC/intro-rnaseq-hpc/lessons/wk6_lesson01_dge_setup_overview.md

 > **MOV10**, is a putative RNA helicase that is also associated with **FMRP** in the context of the microRNA pathway.

-**The hypothesis [the paper](http://www.ncbi.nlm.nih.gov/pubmed/25464849) is testing is that FMRP and MOV10 associate and regulate the translation of a subset of RNAs.**
+The hypothesis [the paper](http://www.ncbi.nlm.nih.gov/pubmed/25464849) is testing is that FMRP and MOV10 associate with and participate in miRNA-mediated regulation of the translation of a subset of RNAs.
+One part of the study identified mRNAs bound to MOV10; the RNA-seq part we are working with here explores the effect of knockdown or overexpression of MOV10 on steady-state mRNA as a result of this miRNA-mediated regulation.

 <img src="../img/mov10-model.png" width="400"/>

+**Our questions:**

-**Our questions:** \* What patterns of expression can we identify with the loss or gain of MOV10? \* Are there any genes shared between the two conditions?
+* What patterns of expression can we identify with the loss or gain of MOV10?
+* Are there any genes shared between the two conditions?

 ## Setting up